thebiggianthead/sanity-recursive-structure/README.md

 Caveats:

 - Not tested at scale.
+- Performance will be impacted - lists are not optimised and virtualized like default desk lists are.
 - Intent handling is janky - adding new pages in this context jumps to the "master" page list.
 - Custom doc list with parent and children pages removes the doc list search.